Rasmusb94/ElevenlabsTTSBot/README.md

   <li>Set the "leave_join_sounds" line to "True"</li>
   <li>(Optional) Change the stability to anything between 0.00 and 1.00 depending on preference!
 You can also add or remove bits that the bot may say using the "joinmessagesprefix" list etc.</li>
 </ul>

+<h2>Final Note</h2>
+I am in no way associated with ElevenLabs or their products, this is simply a bot I made for fun for me and my friends to enjoy that I've released to the public.
+It's also completely free of charge, however 10,000 characters may not be enough for you if the bot gets heavily used.
+If so, I'd recommend subscribing to ElevenLabs for an increased monthly quota.
+Have fun!